 Officially, flow of more than 80 ml per menstrual period is considered menorrhagia.
 80% of women bleeding this heavily will have one or more laboratory evidences of iron deficiency (1).
 However, statistically, the maximum flow should be between 45 and 60 ml per cycle (2).

-In women ages 40 to 50, fibroids are commonly associated with menorrhagia.
+In women ages 40 to 50, fibroids are commonly believed to cause menorrhagia.
 However more estrogen action and less progesterone production cause fibroid growth as well as increased endometrial thickness.
-Fibroids are benign tumors that grow in the myometrium; less than 10% are submucous, even close to the endometrial surface and therefore might possibly influence to flow.
-Fibroids are rarely a reason for heavy flow and to treat menorrhagia differently.
+Fibroids are benign tumors that grow in the myometrium; less than 10% are submucous, thus few are even close to the endometrial surface and therefore about 90% of fibroid could not possibly influence to flow.
+Fibroids are rarely a reason for heavy flow or to assess and treat menorrhagia differently than other causes.
+(The bottom line is—don’t order a uterine ultrasound).

 In perimenopause, approximately 25% of women will have at least one episode of heavy flow—it usually occurs when cycles are regular and before the onset of skipped cycles.
 Perimenopause is a time of higher than normal estrogen levels and lower progesterone levels (5;6).
 Other studies have shown that ovulation is less consistent or short luteal phase cycles are common in perimenopause (7).

 Very rarely is menorrhagia caused by a primary bleeding disorder.
-In a highly selected population with menorrhagia that was carefully and repeatedly tested for clotting abnormalities only 17% were found to have any bleeding disorder (8).
-Only when a patient has responded poorly to usual therapies should investigations for a clotting defect be performed.
+In a highly selected population with menorrhagia that was carefully and repeatedly tested for clotting abnormalities, only 17% were found to have any bleeding disorder (8).
+Therefore, only when a patient has responded poorly to usual therapies should investigations for a clotting defect be performed.

 How can I assess vaginal blood loss based on history?